 What to wear on the Floating Bus Tour

-Budapest never experiences too hot weather, so casual attire is perfect for your Floating Bus Tour.
+Since Budapest doesn’t experience hot weather, casual attire is perfect for your Floating Bus Tour.

 You won’t normally get wet during the excursion unless it rains outside.